 Airbnb’s seed deck - https://www.alexanderjarvis.com/airbnb-seed-pitch-deck/

-The professionals (like YC and Guy Kawasaki) are suggesting 10 slides.
+The professionals (like YC and Guy Kawasaki) are suggesting 10 slides in a standard pitch deck.
 I think the real point is that you should be able to deliver your pitch in 15 minutes or less - and if pressed, do a 5-minute pitch.
 That’s really short.

-But assume that your VC is late to the meeting by 5 minutes (they will always say something like “something came up with a portfolio company’s acquisition, but the truth is probably that the barista messed up and gave them an almond milk latte instead of a soy milk one and they had to wait for the right beverage - kind of a joke.)
+Assume that your VC is late to the meeting by 5 minutes (they will always say something like “something came up with a portfolio company’s acquisition, but the truth is probably that the barista messed up and gave them an almond milk latte instead of a soy milk one and they had to wait for the right beverage - kind of a joke.)
+The VC will probably then give you a few minute spiel around what makes their fund different.
 Then assume that you need to answer at least 5 minutes of questions if your pitch is not going well - and 10 minutes of questions or more if the investor is engaged.
 And you’ll need a 5-minute pitch, that isn’t rushed, if some important partner is running way late or misses the first 20 minutes of your 30-minute meeting.